telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

             <td>n/a</td>
             <td>n/a</td>
             <td>n/a</td>
             <td>Skips decryption for a matched session and shows only CONNECT tunnels.
 Only conditions for <b>Host, URL, Process, Client IP, HTTP Version, and Remote IP</b> can be used.
-The rule works only for newly established connections.</td>
+The action works only for newly established connections.</td>
             <td>Final </td>
         </tr>
         <tr>